Expert's guide to Central America and Mexico

 In the small Maya village of San Juan Chamula, the local communities still practice indigenous rituals in the Catholic church.
 Here, flickering candles cover the floor, filling the church with a smoky haze, while curanderos (medicine men) prescribe traditional remedies for a variety of ills.

-Great markets and amazing wildlife are just two of the attractions for Richard.
+Great markets and amazing wildlife are just two of the attractions for Richard Kerr.

 In a nutshell

-Guatemala is arguably the most colourful and culturally proud country in Central America.
+Guatemala is arguably the most colorful and culturally proud country in Central America.
 Exploring the market towns of Chichicastenango or Comalapa where locals wear traditional dress is a great experience.
-As are the jungleclad Maya sites of Tikal and Yaxhá, the charming colonial town of Antigua or the breathtaking volcano-rimmed Lake Atitlán.
+As are the jungle-clad Maya sites of Tikal and Yaxhá, the charming colonial town of Antigua or the breathtaking volcano-rimmed Lake Atitlán.